 The number of drugs seized and people arrested vary greatly from year to year.
 This generally reflects the activity of the police and customs, rather than the amount of drugs available.
 UK statistics in drug seizures made by the police or customs are published yearly by the Home Office, see the Home Office website for the latest seizure statistics.

 For example, a single find of a very large warehouse full of cannabis plants in a remote location might significantly push up the seizure statistics for the whole police force.
 This would not reflect any great increase in the quantity available, just the result of one very large find.
 Similarly, if the police in a particular area decide not to focus on cannabis possession, this will reduce the number and quantity of cannabis seized, without reflecting any change in availability.
 It could also, due to re-allocation of police time and resources, increase seizures of other drugs such as cocaine and heroin in this area.

 Other drugs, such as LSD are difficult to detect, particularly if impregnated in paper while some are simply not seized by police.
-Seizure statistics do not cover solvents or the use of legal drugs such as some tranquillisers, magic mushrooms, GHB, amyl nitrites and ‘legal highsl.
+Seizure statistics do not cover solvents or the use of legal drugs such as some tranquillisers, GHB, amyl nitrites and novel psychoactive substances (NPS).

-What the statistics do show is that cannabis is consistently and by far the drug most seized, followed by cocaine, heroin, amphetamines and ecstasy.
+What the statistics do show is that cannabis is consistently and by far the drug most seized, followed by cocaine and heroin.

 Value of the drugs market in the UK

 With these limitations in mind the Office for National Statistics (ONS) have tried to estimate the size of the drugs market in the UK, based on a number of assumptions.
 These include the number of drug users, the quantity of drugs consumed, street versus import purities (from police forensic tests) and the proportion of drugs seized at import.
 Using their best estimates, the ONS calculates that the value of the drugs market is between £3.9 and £8.5 billion a year.